-In our previous article we started with an introduction to Messenger space probe heading for mercury.
+In our previous article, we started with an introduction to the Messenger space probe heading for mercury.
 Today we will discuss about further details such as its journey and discoveries.

 For planets with an atmosphere, such as Venus and Mars, spacecraft can minimize their fuel consumption upon arrival by using friction with the atmosphere to enter orbit (aerocapture), or can briefly fire their rocket engines to enter into orbit followed by a reduction of the orbit by aerobraking.
 However, the tenuous atmosphere of Mercury is far too thin for these maneuvers.